yangxinjie/STRAD/README.md

 # STRAD
 ## Model File

-Mawilab_SAE_CEN.ipynb is the program OF STRAD model on the dataset Mawilab.
+Mawilab_STRAD.ipynb is the program OF STRAD model on the dataset Mawilab.

 ## Environment

 - System：win10